Gorilla Trekking in Mgahinga Gorilla National Park

 - Tourists below the age of 155 are not allowed to participate in the trekking

-There are gorilla trekking essentials are you must carry with you while going for trekking
+There are gorilla trekking essentials that you must carry with you while going for trekking.

 - Packed lunch and water